linkml/linkml/docs/howtos/ontologies-as-values.md

 |NCBIGene:5189|PEX1|HP:0001250|Seizure|
 |NCBIGene:5189|PEX1|HP:0001252|Hypotonia|

-This is *denormalized* because we end up repeating values
+This is *denormalized* because we end up repeating values.

-If we go with a richer data serialization form like YAML, JSON, RDF, or a normalized relational database we can have a normalized representation, e.g.
+If we go with a richer data serialization form like YAML, JSON, RDF, or a relational database model, we can *normalize* this model.
+For YAML/JSON this may be implemented by *referencing* objects in another collection, like this:

 ```yaml
 associations: